 Under Daugherty’s leadership, Valmont later expanded into the tubing, galvanizing and engineered infrastructure products industries.

 Daugherty retired from Valmont’s Board of Directors in 2004 after serving for 57 years, and continued to demonstrate his dedication to agriculture and water conservation well into his retirement.
-In April 2010, his charitable foundation committed $50 million to the University of Nebraska to found the Global Water for Food Institute.
+In April 2010, his charitable foundation committed $50 million to the University of Nebraska to establish the Global Water for Food Institute.
 The multi-campus center for research, education and policy analysis relating to the use of water for agriculture will facilitate development of solutions to the challenges of hunger, poverty, farm productivity and water management.
 “I can’t think of a better investment to sustain [my life’s work],” he said.

 Daugherty’s legacy will extend into the future as Valmont continues to grow and adapt to the global business environment.
-Explore the Valmont Industries timeline to learn more about our history.
+Explore the Valmont timeline to learn more about our history.